 SSO Options for Nonprofits

-Microsoft has incorporated single sign-on as part of their Azure Active Directory.
-If you have an Office 365 account, you have an Azure Active Directory account.
-The Azure Single Sign On is called “Enterprise Applications” and it uses Azure Active Directory.
+Microsoft has incorporated single sign-on as part of Microsoft 365.
+If you have an Office 365 account, you have an Entra ID account

-You can have access to Salesforce, G Suite, Box, ServiceNow, all integrated in the security credentials passed from your Azure Active Directory.
+You can have access to Salesforce, G Suite, Box, ServiceNow, all integrated in the security credentials passed from your Entra ID.

-With the use of Azure Active Directory as part of the enterprise mobility suite, you can reset passwords outside of the office.
-You can write those passwords back to the active directory.
-If you have an Azure Active Directory joined computer, then the password is updated there as well.
+With the use of Entra ID as part of the enterprise mobility suite, you can synchronize Entra ID passwords back to the Active Directory accounts.
+If you have an Active Directory joined computer, then the password is updated there as well.
+This can be a particular benefit for remote users who used to struggle to update computer passwords when in the office.

 Read more here about what is single sign on from Microsoft.